 Similarly, the Law Society of Scotland launched its LawscotTech programme in 2018, aiming to stimulate legal technology innovation to deliver practical benefits for those working in the justice and legal sectors and their clients.
-These centres are providing employment across the UK; many are based in the North of England, Scotland and Northern Ireland.
-For example, Hogan Lovells has a centre in Birmingham; Ashurst has one in Glasgow; and Berwin Leighton Paisner, Freshfields Bruckhaus Deringer and Latham & Watkins have centres in Manchester.
+These centres of legal tech and innovation are providing employment across the UK; many are based in the North of England, Scotland and Northern Ireland.
+For example, Hogan Lovells has a centre in Birmingham; Ashurst has one in Glasgow; and Bryan Cave Leighton Paisner, Freshfields Bruckhaus Deringer and Latham & Watkins have centres in Manchester.